Developing Topic Abstract Submissions

 - Only under extraordinary circumstances will abstracts without results be considered.

-- Accepted abstracts are published in an online supplement to the Association's journal, Alzheimer's & Dementia: The Jounal of the Alzheimer's Association.
+- Accepted abstracts are published in an online supplement to the Association's journal, Alzheimer's & Dementia: The Journal of the Alzheimer's Association.

 - Developing Topic abstracts must be submitted via the online system.

-- Developing Topic abstracts will not be accepted for the Alzheimer's Imaging Consortium.
+- Developing Topic abstracts are not accepted for the Alzheimer's Imaging Consortium or Technology and Dementia.

 - Developing Topic abstracts do not include the AAIC Featured Research Session format.